tvboelens/User-Notes-API/notes.md

     2. Logging
     3. Rate limiting?
     4. Panic/error recovery (handle service/handler panics/errors)
-    5. Request body parsing?
     6. Metrics?
 6. Controllers & Routes → HTTP layer.

-### Services
-1. Credentials struct (already defined in utils or auth)
-2. Login service
-    1. Should contain user repository and password comparer via DI (use constructor?)
-        1. Have two interfaces for different parts of the repository, could inject via pointers
-        2. Same for password comparer
-    2. Call auth.LoginUser
-    5. Generate JWT and return it
-    6. Return user id?
-3. Registration service
-    1. Inject pwd hasher and user repo (use constructor?).
-    2. Check if user already exists
-    2. Call utils.RegisterUser
-    3. Generate JWT and return it
-4. Note handling service
-    1. Fetch note ids, maybe with titles (usecase would be showing a list of notes by title + some metadata)
-    2. Fetch note contents by id
-    3. Save a new note
-    4. Edit (i.e. update) a note
-    5. Delete a note
-    6. Block a user from accessing notes of another user

-### Middleware
-1. auth middleware
-    1. Check if auth header and bearer present
-    2. Check the jwt validity and call next handler
-    3. Use gin context to pass claims to next handlers
-    4. If anything fails return status unauthorized